meenulekha/tp/docs/DeveloperGuide.md

 ### Group randomly all persons

-1. **Randomly grouping all participants and staffs in the list**
+1. **Randomly grouping all participants and staff in the list**
    1. Prerequisites: Multiple persons in the list.
    2. Test case: `grouprandom 3`<br>
-      Expected: All participants and staffs are assigned into a random group number.
+      Expected: All participants and staff are assigned into a random group number.
       Each group have less than or equal to 3 members.
    3. Test case: `grouprandom x` (where x is larger than the list size) <br>
       Expected: All participants and staffs are assigned into group 1.